sdasrc/editorial-website-extended/_projects/2020-05-01-iitbhu-thesis-template.md

 ---
-title : LaTex IDD/Masters/PHD Thesis Template for Indian Institute of Technology (BHU) Varanasi
+title : LaTex IDD/Masters/PHD Thesis Template for Indian Institute of Technology (BHU) Varanasi short-title : IITBHU Latex Thesis
-tagline: IIT BHU Latex Thesis Template
-description: Simple, intuitive, and easy to use (unofficial) Thesis Template in LaTeX for PhD and Masters' students of IIT BHU.
+description: LaTex Thesis Template for IIT-BHU Varanasi.
+Soumyadeep Das.
+Simple, intuitive, and easy to use (unofficial) Thesis Template in LaTeX for PhD and Masters' students of IIT BHU.
 Forked from CUED PhD thesis template and adapted according to insitute guidelines.
 Date :  2020-05-01
 author: Soumyadeep Das
 layout: project-post